PyEllips/pyElli/paper/paper.md

 # Summary

 **PyElli** is an open-source Python-based analysis tool for evaluating the linear optical interaction of layered materials.
-The code primarily targets spectroscopic ellipsometry (SE) but is adaptable to various transmission and reflection experiments featuring spectral and polarization resolution.
+The code primarily targets spectroscopic ellipsometry (SE).
+In addition, it is adaptable to various transmission and reflection experiments featuring spectral and polarization resolution.

-Various scientific fields use SE to determine the optical constants - or rather functions - of materials and multiple-layer stacks.
+Various scientific fields use SE to determine the optical functions of materials and multiple-layer stacks often referred to simply as "optical constants" or "material parameters".
-The as-measured SE experimental data requires numerical analysis to deduce physically meaningful material parameters.
+The respective experimental "as-measured" SE data requires numerical analysis to deduce physically meaningful quantities.
-A typical approach uses transfer-matrix methods (TMM) [@tompkins2005; @WVASEguide].
+Typical approaches apply transfer-matrix methods (TMM) [@tompkins2005; @WVASEguide].
 Here, an interaction matrix describes the optical response of each individual material layer.
-The full optical response of a multilayer system is then determined by matrix multiplication of the layers' matrices.
+Determining the optical response of a multilayer system then requires matrix multiplication of the individual layers' matrices.

-The ellipsometer hardware typically supports bundled proprietary software solutions for such analyses.
+Ellipsometer hardware typically supports bundled proprietary software solutions enabling such analyses.
-Unfortunately, each manufacturer supplies their own adapted tools.
+Unfortunately, each manufacturer supplies their own adapted software solution.
-This approach promises efficient laboratory workflows if working flawlessly.
+This approach promises efficient laboratory workflows - if working flawlessly.
-However, it binds scientists to specific optical models and experiments available in the provided software.
+However, it binds scientists to specific optical models available and limits experiments to the ones supported in the provided software.
-Furthermore, data interchange can be cumbersome, and results may be hard to reproduce on competitive systems due to the use of other models or parameters.
+Furthermore, data interchange can be cumbersome.
+For example, results may even be hard to reproduce on competitive systems due to the use of other models or parameters.
-In addition, limitations of the bundled software may stimulate scientists to use third-party software: bundled software packages may not support specific kinds of analyses, such as including the response of optically anisotropic materials or simultaneous fitting of external experimental parameters.
+In addition, limitations of the specific software included with each instrument may stimulate scientists to use third-party software: bundled software packages may not support specific desirable kinds of analyses, such as including the response of optically anisotropic materials or simultaneous fitting of external experimental parameters.

 **PyElli** offers an open-source alternative extending the capabilities of existing solutions, while aiming to remain as compatible as possible, by providing data imports from various manufacturers (Woollam VWASE, Woollam CompleteEASE, Sentech, Accurion).
 The code is designed with extensibility and adaptability in mind enabling the implementation of individually adapted models as well as data evaluation with custom tools.